 Comprehensive technical support

-Exhaust gas pressure sensors are often installed at several locations along the exhaust line to ensure the correct functioning of various components and to protect them from excessive pressure.
+Exhaust pressure sensors are often installed at multiple points along the exhaust line to ensure the correct functioning of various components and protect them against excessive pressure.

-They are often located upstream and downstream of the exhaust gas recirculation valves, where they help ensure the proper exhaust gas recirculation rate and help keep emissions low and engine performance constant.
+They are commonly found before and after EGR valves, where they help to assure the correct exhaust gas recirculation rate, helping to keep emissions low and engine performance high.

 In diesel engines, pressure sensors are installed before and/or after the diesel particulate filter (DPF).
-These filters have an optimum operating temperature at which they can efficiently burn the fine particles captured by the filter.
-A drop in the pressure signal downstream of the DPF indicates that the filter is beginning to fill.
-To prevent clogging and ensure optimal performance, the pressure sensor sends a signal to the ECU to increase the temperature of the exhaust gases and allow the filter to regenerate, extending the life of these filters.
+These filters have an optimum operating temperature at which they can efficiently burn off the fine particles captured by the filter.
+A drop in pressure signals that the filter is starting to fill up.
+To prevent clogging and ensure optimal performance, the pressure sensor sends a signal to the ECU to raise the temperature of the exhaust gases and enable the filter to regenerate, thereby preserving the life of these filters.